CTGN/IPBES-Classifier/README.md

 ## Get data and model weights (public S3)

-If you want to run evaluation or inference right away, download the prepared dataset and final checkpoints from the public S3 bucket.
-Replace `<your-bucket>` with the actual bucket name.
+If you want to run evaluation or inference right away, you will be able to download the prepared dataset and final checkpoints from the public S3 bucket when it will be ready. `<bucket>` will be the actual bucket name when that one will be ready.

 Prerequisite (Linux):
 ```bash